What’s Abuzz About Gold?

 Asia Still Wants Physical Gold

 The mission of the Asia Mining Club is to promote education among its members, and one way to achieve this is by hearing from experts in the financial markets, notably those focused on resources and commodities.
-During the club’s sell-out event, I too, confirmed a great deal about the commodity “buzz” on that side of the world, especially on gold.
+During the club’s sold-out event, I confirmed a great deal about the commodity “buzz” on that side of the world, especially on gold.

 Is Janet Yellen Yelling?

 I often say there are two sides to the gold equation: the Love Trade and the Fear Trade.
-While Asia’s cultural affinity for gold continues to feed the Love Trade, concern over government policies which increase inflation and devalue currencies, fuel the Fear Trade.
+While Asia’s cultural affinity for gold continues to feed the Love Trade, concern over government policies, which increase inflation and devalue currencies, fuel the Fear Trade.
 The Fear Trade demanded attention again on the back of Janet Yellen’s talk of the Federal Reserve raising interest rates in the next six months.

 As I’ve written about recently, a key driver in gold prices is the real interest rate environment—the real rate of return taking into account the level of inflation.
 When real interest rates are negative to low, gold prices historically turn positive because there is no opportunity cost to hold the metal.
 The lower the real rates, the better gold tends to do.
 So, Yellen’s initial hint of rising rates sent gold prices falling.

-On Friday the March U.S. jobs number came in at 192,000.
+Earlier today, the March U.S. jobs number came in at 192,000.
 While the number is in line with expectations and clearly shows that hiring in the U.S. is rising, it fell a bit short of the 200,000 jobs projected.
 The number was just enough of a miss to disturb investor confidence and drive some to seek refuge in hard assets, spurring the price of gold again.